 Kiss Your Butt Goodbye

-No, we are not talking about weight, but about tobacco which is still the leading cause of heart disease and strokes (not to mention cancer).
+No, we are not talking about weight but about tobacco, which is still the leading cause of heart disease and strokes (not to mention cancer).
 Even if you do not smoke but live or work in a smoke-filled environment, you will likely still experience related complications, like disease and signs of aging.
 Did you know that spending just one hour in the presence of secondhand smoke is the equivalent of smoking four cigarettes?

-Whether the smoke you are breathing is from your own cigarette or someone else’s, or even from someone else’s water pipe or e-cigarette, it ages your arteries, increases your risk of heart and lung disease, weakens your immune system, and promotes cancer.
+Whether the smoke you are breathing is from your cigarette or someone else’s, or even from someone else’s water pipe or e-cigarette, it ages your arteries, increases your risk of heart and lung disease, weakens your immune system, and promotes cancer.

 Feed Your Heart

-These days, you do not have to be a dietitian to know that certain foods will create some serious roadblocks on your arterial highways.
+These days, you do not have to be a dietitian to know that certain foods will create some severe roadblocks on your arterial highways.
 Simple carbohydrates, added sugars and syrups, saturated fats, and trans fats are five choices that start, accelerate, and magnify the inflammatory process in your arteries.
-That doughnut, cola, or chili-drenched hot dog does not just add to your lousy LDL cholesterol; these types of foods also stimulate your genes to produce more inflammatory proteins to make the tissue irritation a whole lot worse.
+That doughnut, cola, or chili-drenched hot dog does not just add to your lousy LDL cholesterol; these foods also stimulate your genes to produce more inflammatory proteins to make the tissue irritation a whole lot worse.

 Get Your Clothes Wet